howicodestuff/howicodestuff.github.io/_posts/2018-1-12-a-roadmap-to-machine-learning.md

 ### Step 6: One Step Further

-We can stop there, or we can move on to the very specialized area of machine learning that is slowly taking the world by storm, **deep learning**.
+We can stop there, or we can move on to the very specialized area of machine learning that is slowly taking the world by storm, **Deep Learning**.
+This field of machine learning is very prevalent today, due to the incredible success story of Computer Vision and the ability to work with raw data.
 This will have to be a roadmap in itself, but for now, I'll add a couple of links.

 * [Deep Learning (Udacity course)](https://www.udacity.com/course/deep-learning--ud730)
 * [Deep Learning (Coursera course by Andrew Ng)](https://www.deeplearning.ai/)